Home E ExxonMobil E ExxonMobil Supplemental Savings Plan (SSP) and Pension Plan (SPP)

 ExxonMobil Supplemental Savings Plan (SSP)

 The IRS also limits the amount of compensation that is used to calculate savings plan matching contributions on an annual basis.
-After an ExxonMobil employee’s year-to-date pay reaches the IRS limit (for 2023 it is $330,000), any additional compensation does not receive the 7% match into your Savings Plan.
+After an ExxonMobil employee’s year-to-date pay reaches the IRS limit (for 2024 it is $345,000), any additional compensation does not receive the 7% match into your Savings Plan. instead, this match is deposited into the Supplemental Savings Plan (SSP) account.

 Unlike the traditional ExxonMobil Savings Plan and Pension Plan, the Supplemental plans are not eligible for a tax-free rollover into an IRA at separation of service.
 Instead, the accumulated benefits are paid out as a lump sum at retirement and taxable on an ordinary income basis.
 Depending on the benefits accumulated, this could be a significant tax burden to a new ExxonMobil retiree.